tropo/simpleMessage/readme.markdown

  * to - the phone number (including country code) to send to
  * msg - the message to send
  * network - (optional) the network to send to.
 Defaults to SMS
+ * from - (optional) if you have multiple Tropo numbers, which one to send from. **Note** this must be a Tropo number.
+Carriers reject spoofed SMS messages.

 Since this is a URL, all values should be URL encoded.